HAKG2020/HAKG/README.md

 ## Modules

-For clarify, hereafter we use movieLens dataset as a toy example to demonstrate the detailed modules of AGNN.
+For clarify, hereafter we use movieLens dataset as a toy example to demonstrate the detailed modules of HKGE.

 + Data Split (split_train_test.py)